Matt-Jones-Developer/Portfolio/README.md

 When presented with the your first application then that application's image should be larger in size than the others

-*will need to set the size larger, whilst still being responsive on this one?
-I wanted to do a grid!*
+*will need to set the size larger (span 2-3 columns), whilst still being responsive on this one*

 When images of the applications are clicked then the user is taken to that deployed application *this does not allow me to add any annotation content then*